 Music has always played a significant role in Moravian history and culture.
 This tradition is reflected in the music program at the Upper School, where a variety of formal and less formal opportunities are available to students wishing to explore their own musical inclinations and curiosities.
-Students can choose to take part in one of the three vocal ensembles, four instrumental ensembles, or two handbell choirs to fulfill their desire to perform with others.
+Students can choose to take part in one of the three vocal ensembles, four instrumental ensembles, or three handbell choirs to fulfil their desire to perform with others.

 Students wishing to delve deeper into a more formal study of music in a classroom setting may select academic coursework offered in music theory and composition, as well as music history.